 , and most recently CEA's own Global Career Development Certificate

 .
 At the next conference in September we hope to highlight and explore this theme further with a session dedicated to the challenges of translating international education to employable skills.
 That foreign study automatically helps a student land a job shouldn't be taken for granted - much evidence, including the results of the most recent QS Global Employer Survey

 , suggests that there is a wide variety of big company attitudes towards the value of intercultural experience and study.

 Attendees at the EAIE's Joint Leadership Meeting assemble

 in an orderly fashion for a group photo on the campus of

 The scene has been set for another great EAIE conference, and we'll all be back on the banks of the Liffey in September.
 Registration Opens in May.

-The EAIE is a non-profit organisation whose main aim is the stimulation and facilitation of the internationalisation of higher education in Europe and around the world, and to meet the professional needs of individuals active in international education.
+The EAIE is a non-profit organization whose main aim is the stimulation and facilitation of the internationalization of higher education in Europe and around the world, and to meet the professional needs of individuals active in international education.
 It has a committed membership of more than 2300 international education professionals - from rectors to professors to international exchange coordinators.